CTC (TV station): Origins

 Ultimately, the site chosen for both the transmitter and the studio was Black Mountain, approximately 5 km west of the city centre at 812 m above sea level.
 Extensive tests from the site proved that it was the ideal location for the transmitter, with signals adequately covering the Canberra area.
 The ABC also decided to place their transmitter atop Black Mountain — both would be perched atop guyed masts (as opposed to towers) with each rising to 126 metres and 152 metres, respectively.
 ABC's studio would be located in Canberra city proper.
 In order to access the transmitters and studio, a road needed to be built up to the summit — construction commenced in July 1961.
 CTL were granted the lease to the Black Mountain site on 26 September 1961.

 The studio complex, which, in later years, would be affectionately known as 'the tin shed' was planned, designed and constructed by Civil & Civic over a period of 28 weeks (from September 1961 – March 1962) at a total cost of £77,912 (A$155,824).
 Occupying a 9,400 m2 site, the complex featured a 140-square-metre studio area and was fitted out with RCA equipment — two TK-12 4½" image orthicon cameras were purchased for use in the studio at a cost of £8,000 (A$16 000) each.
 The transmitter (whose mast was erected in March 1962) was custom-designed by Co-El of Italy, and the mast EPT Limited in Sydney.

-Test transmissions started in April 1962 and local reports of excellent picture quality exceeded expectations in coverage area.
+Test transmissions started on 2 April 1962 and local reports of excellent picture quality exceeded expectations in coverage area.
 It was reported the vast majority of Canberra and Queanbeyan viewers required no outside antenna at all.
 Viewers in Yass reported a perfect signal and homes in higher parts of Cooma also, unexpectedly, were able to receive CTC 7.
 Goulburn television retailers reported heavy set orders in the lead-up to CTC's commencement - though the town could already enjoy a television signal from WIN 4 Wollongong.